ghc-proposals/ghc-proposals/proposals/00-multi-package.rst

 Haskell prides itself on extreme composibility.
 Programs should and indeed are written in terms of the fine-grained composition of numerous abstractions.
-Yet various limitations of Haskell tooling limit the potential of ecosystem in this regard.
+Yet various limitations of Haskell tooling limit the potential of the ecosystem in this regard.
 On one hand, it is much easier to work on a single library than multiple at once.
 On the other, the better the abstraction is the "farther" (module, component, package, etc) it ought to live from its use-site.

-Multi-package GHCi destroys the contradiction by allowing as many libraries (the biggest unit of code) to be loaded in GHCi (the fastest debug cycle) as one likes.
+Multi-package GHCi would overcome this contradiction by allowing as many libraries (the biggest unit of code) to be loaded in GHCi (the fastest debug cycle) as one likes.
-Indeed it is already popular today: Stack emulates it to the best of its ability today.
+Indeed it is already popular today: Stack emulates it to the best of its ability.
-Obelisk's ``ob run`` does also.
+Obelisk's ``ob run`` does a limited version of this also.
 [See :ref:`Alternatives` for more on what Stack and Obelisk exactly do.]
 It is also a requested feature for Cabal `<https://github.com/haskell/cabal/issues/3659>`_.

-The problem is it's *only* emulatable today.
+The problem is it's *only* unreliably emulatable today.
-`#10827`_ was opened in GHC a while back explaining the problem that (original just) stack faced.
+`#10827`_ was opened in GHC a while back explaining the problem that (originally just) Stack faced.
 A GHCi session is tied to a GHC session, which only supports one "home package", i.e. package which can be recompiled dynamically.
-Smashing together multiple packages as one package fails because there is one ``DynFlags`` per package.
+Smashing together multiple packages as one package fails because there is one ``DynFlags`` shared across all the underlying packages.
-As `#10827`_ points out, you hack with per-module ``DynFlags`` some settings specific to a specific module, but this doesn't work for settings affect how modules *relate*.
+As `#10827`_ points out, you hack with per-module ``DynFlags`` some settings specific to a certain module, but this doesn't work for settings affecting how modules *relate*.
-Name uniqueness, import resolution, module visibility enforcement, etc can't just be done by faking the module flags, but need slightly richer data structures with GHC because the informatino isn't wastefully computed afresh from the flags every time.
+Name uniqueness, import resolution, module visibility enforcement, etc. can't just be done by faking the module flags, but need slightly richer data structures in GHC.
-What `#10827`_ glosses over however is if you do the data structure change (parts 1) then there is no need for part 2 because part 1 subsumes it.
+What `#10827`_ glosses over however is if you do the data structure change (part 1) then there is no need for part 2 because part 1 subsumes it.
 We therfore go straight for the data structure change.
-No more hacks, no more stop gaps.
-Just implement the feature and implement it correctly.

 Proposed Change Specification
 -----------------------------

 1. Change ``HscEnv``.
-   The core change boils down to replacing an HscEnv-wide ``HomePackageTable`` and ``DynFlags`` with a pair of each per ``UnitId``.
+   The core change boils down to replacing an ``HscEnv``-wide ``HomePackageTable`` and ``DynFlags`` with a pair of each per ``UnitId``.
    [This core change and its fallout is what `!935`_ does.]

 2. Extend command line to allow setting the package-specific ``DynFlags``.
-   TODO massive bikeshed.
+   TODO: massive bikeshed.

 3. Update Cabal to take advantage of the new CLI.
    [Cabal's own syntax is easy to generalize; ``cabal new-repl foo bar`` in fact already parses.]